Volkswagen EA888 Engine: Reliability and Performance

 Is the EA888 Worth Modifying?

 Absolutely.
 The EA888 is one of the best 2.0-litre turbo engines for performance tuning.
-It offers:
+It offers:- Easy tuning potential – A simple remap unlocks significant gains.

 - Good reliability – As long as it's well-maintained.